We are delighted to receive applications from overseas students. On this page you can find answers to common questions about applications.

 Fees and Funding

-The overseas academic fees for Physics research students are £21,770 for 2018-19.
+The overseas academic fees for Physics research students can be found here.
 Useful information on living costs is available - these are readily covered by the "stipend" associated with a full scholarship should you win one.

 Some PhD scholarships are available as part of a university-wide competition which cover fees and living expenses at standard UK Research Council rates, presently about £15,000 per year.
 Popular schemes include the Chancellor's International Scholarships for non-EU students, the Chancellor's EU Scholarships for EU citizens, and the China Scholarship Council - University of Warwick Scholarships.